 Disclaimer: This post may include affiliate links.
 That means if you click and make a purchase through one of our links, we may receive a small commission at no extra cost to you.
 We're grateful for your support in helping Bloom and Manifest stay up and running!

-I’ll share some of my favorite ideas for self care- spiritually, mentally, emotionally & physically.
+I’ll share some of my favorite ideas for complete self care- spiritually, mentally, emotionally & physically.

 Let’s start with some things to leave behind.
 Letting go of certain habits or mindsets is a great starting ground for some quality self care.

 Things to leave behind + let go of for better self care

 Comparing ourselves to other people is one of the most detrimental things we can do to ourselves.
 When we are in comparison mode we’re essentially sending the message to our subconscious that we’re not good enough.
 That is not self care!

 There is no need to compare- we all have unique beauty, skills, gifts & magnetism that can’t be replaced or found in anyone else.
 Embrace your uniqueness and learn to love the things that make you different from others.
 Acknowledge how far you’ve come and all you have to offer.

 Judging & comparing go hand in hand, but it’s worth noting the difference.
 When we judge another person or ourselves, we’re again sending that message that something is not good enough, or putting divisive energy out into the collective.
 Neither are beneficial to our self care and wellbeing, so let’s leave those behind!